Billionaires' Brides of Convenience, Book 6

-“I love you!” he declares as though he isn’t bothered by the correction, looking up at his beautiful golden mother with a cherubic smile.
+“I love you!” he declares, not bothered by the correction, looking up at his beautiful golden mother with a cherubic smile.

 She shakes her head.
 “What did I say about manipulation?”

 “Manipulation,” she corrects him again.
-“When you say things like ‘I love you’ to get the other person to say it back.
+“When you say things like ‘I love you’ you’re trying to get the other person to say it back.
 Manipulation.
 Putting pressure on someone.”